AI Workflows

 Overview

 AI Workflows in Clear Ideas enable you to automate multi-step AI processes by chaining together prompts that build upon each other.
-This powerful orchestration tool allows you to create reusable, consistent AI pipelines that can run on demand or on a schedule.
+This powerful orchestration platform allows you to create reusable, consistent AI pipelines that can run on demand or on a schedule.

 Each AI Workflow acts as a container for a series of prompt steps, variables, and configuration settings.
 By breaking complex AI tasks into discrete steps, you gain greater control over the process and can more easily debug and optimize your AI interactions.